Fan (G)

 Details

-Vector of volumetric flow values for one-dimensional interpolation of the fan characteristic curve.
-If the Shaft power specification parameters are set to `Brake power', the fan data may be outside the normal operating range and these values may be negative.
+Vector of volume flow values for one-dimensional interpolation of the characteristic curve of the fan.
+If the Shaft power specification parameter has the value Brake power, then the fan data may exceed the normal operating range, and these values may be negative.

 Dependencies

-To use this parameter, set the Fan parameterization parameters to `1D tabulated data - static pressure vs. flow rate at reference shaft speed'.
+To use this parameter, set the Fan parameterization parameter to 1D tabulated data - static pressure vs. flow rate at reference shaft speed.

 |